This vegetarian Roasted Veggie Lasagna is a a lightened up comfort meal that everyone will love! You won’t even miss the meat.

 The fact is, however, I cannot survive on cheese and pasta alone.
 Girl needs her veggies, too!
 Which is where this recipe comes in.
 Ragu wanted me to pick a couple of their recipes and jazz them up a bit.
 Y’know, give them the greens & chocolate touch.
 So for this recipe I adapted Ragu’s recipe for No-Boil Lasagna and upped the nutritionals by packing in tons of roasted veggies.
 Roasting veggies is my all-time favorite way to eat pretty much every vegetable, and so I figured why not roast them before adding them to lasagna?

-I was a huge fan of all of the veggies in this lasagna and chose my favorites – brussels sprouts, broccoli, sweet potatoes, and mushrooms – but you could really pick any of your favorites too.
+I was a huge fan of all of the veggies in this Roasted Veggie Lasagna and chose my favorites – brussels sprouts, broccoli, sweet potatoes, and mushrooms – but you could really pick any of your favorites too.
 I think bell peppers, zucchini, corn, carrots, and squash would all be great choices.
 You could also throw in some ground beef or sausage if you have some meat lovers in the family.
-However you adapt or don’t adapt this recipe, this lasagna is comfort food at it’s best.
+However you adapt or don’t adapt this recipe, this Roasted Veggie Lasagna is comfort food at it’s best.

 Visit Ragu’s Facebook page for additional quick, easy, and delicious recipes!